Short Term Assistance And Referral

 - Apply for Alaska Mental Health Trust DD Mini-Grants

 In order for a person with an intellectual and/or developmental disability to receive assistance through the State of Alaska, they must first be determined developmentally disabled as defined by state law.
 The State defines an Intellectual and/or Developmental Disability (IDD) as a severe, chronic disability that:

 - Is attributable to a mental and/or physical impairment.

 - Is manifested before age 22 and is likely to continue indefinitely.

 - Results in substantial functional limitations in three or more of the following areas of major life activity

-- Capacity for Independent Living (for individuals 16 adn older)
+- Capacity for Independent Living (for individuals 16 and older)

 - Economic Self sufficiency (for individuals 16 and older)

-For Central Peninsula and Seward STAR Services contact
+For Central Peninsula, Seward and Valdez/Cordova Census communities STAR Services contact